The Banking Regulation Review: Nigeria

-Another form of bank resolution for failed banks is the acquisition of non-performing loans of failed banks by the Asset Management Corporation of Nigeria.
+Another form of bank resolution for failed banks is the acquisition of non-performing loans of failed banks by the Asset Management Corporation of Nigeria.43

-In accordance with the BOFIA, in the event that a failed bank over which NDIC has assumed control cannot be rehabilitated, the NDIC may recommend to the CBN other resolution measures, which may include revocation of the failed bank's licence.
+In accordance with BOFIA 2020, in the event that a failed bank over which NDIC has assumed control cannot be rehabilitated, the NDIC may recommend other resolution measures to the CBN, which may include revocation of the failed bank's licence.
 Where the licence of a failed bank has been revoked, the NDIC may apply to the relevant court for a winding-up order in respect of the failed bank.
-Upon the court's order for the winding up of the failed bank, the NDIC shall give notice by advertising in national newspapers or other news media requiring all depositors with the failed bank to forward their claims to the NDIC.
+Upon the court's order for the winding up of the failed bank, the NDIC shall give notice by advertising in national newspapers or other news media for all depositors with the failed bank to forward their claims to the NDIC.
 The NDIC, acting as liquidator of the failed bank, shall have power to realise the assets of the failed bank.

 Conduct of business

-The BOFIA is the primary legislation that governs banks' conduct of business in Nigeria.
+BOFIA 2020 is the primary legislation that governs banks' conduct of business in Nigeria.
 Other laws and rules that govern banks' conduct of business include:

 - the Nigerian Deposit Insurance Corporation Act;